A kit is the product the customer buys. The components are the products

 Variant Kits

 Use variant kits when the recipe changes by option.
 For example, a small, medium, and large bundle might use different components or different quantities.
-The variant parent groups the choices; the variant carries the exact component recipe that should be fulfilled.
+The variant parent groups the choices; the variant carries the exact component recipe that should be fulfilled.- Open the variant parent product.

 - Open the Variants tab.